maryannh/camjam-kit-1/worksheet.md

     - Red and amber on
     - Green on

-    *Be sure to turn the correct lights on and off at the right time, and make sure you use `sleep` to time the sequence perfectly*
+    Be sure to turn the correct lights on and off at the right time, and make sure you use `sleep` to time the sequence perfectly.

 1. Try adding the button for a pedestrian crossing.
 The button should move the lights to red (not immediately), give the pedestrians time to cross before moving back to green until the button is pressed again.

-1. Now try adding a buzzer to beep quickly to indicate it's safe to cross (for the benefit of sight impaired pedestrians).
+1. Now try adding a buzzer to beep quickly to indicate that it is safe to cross (for the benefit of visually-impaired pedestrians).

 ## What next?